dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-features.md

 ## dbt Cloud IDE

 :::info Beta Feature
 The revamped dbt Cloud IDE is now in beta!
-[Submit your expression of interest](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform) to join the new Cloud IDE beta group.
+[Submit your expression of interest](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform) to join the new Cloud IDE beta group and review [Develop in the IDE beta](/docs/develop/develop-in-the-cloud#develop-in-the-cloud-ide-beta) to learn more.

 :::

-The dbt Cloud [integrated development environment (IDE)](/docs/develop/develop-in-the cloud) allows you to build, test, run, and version control your dbt projects directly from your browser.
+The dbt Cloud [integrated development environment (IDE)](/docs/develop/develop-in-the-cloud) allows you to build, test, run, and version control your dbt projects directly from your browser.
 The IDE is the fastest and most reliable way to deploy dbt, and provides a real-time editing and execution environment for your dbt project -- no command line required.
 Anyone can use the IDE, from new dbt developers to seasoned practitioners.

 With the Cloud IDE, you can: